powershellsupport/powershellsupport.github.io/README.md

 Reference: [Modern Lifecycle Policy](https://docs.microsoft.com/en-us/lifecycle/policies/modern)

+### Support for different installation options

+Microsoft supports the installation methods [published on the docs site](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell).
+There may be other methods of installation available from other sources.
+While those tools and methods may work, Microsoft cannot support those methods.

 ### PowerShell Support Lifecycle

 > TL, DR: _The support of PowerShell (Core) is tied to .NET (Core) and there are two types of releases: Long Term Support (LTS) releases, and Current releases._